Is this really the end?

 ~ This is a continuation of Dating for Martians: The Trail of Gentlemen Callers ~

 I should’ve known I didn’t really want to meet new people.
-More than anything, I should’ve known that you could write all the ingredients you want, but the computer isn’t the Star Trek holodeck to cook up some man to make you forget all other men — the men from your past, and the men from your present.
+More than anything, I should’ve known that you could write all the ingredients you want, but the computer isn’t going to cook up some man to make you forget all other men — the ones from your past, and the ones from your present.

 It was December and I was about to leave for New York.
 I had recently reactivated my online dating account.